 I will admit, Montserrat is somewhat overused.
 But that is a testimony to how awesome this font is.
 To offset that issue, we could make it a headline font in ALL CAPS and change the entire feel.

 PT Serif is one of the best serifs for body text in the Google Fonts library.
 It is legible in small sizes, has a traditional vibe, but looks like it belongs in a 21st-century design.

 Uses: Personal services, portfolios, agencies, business blogs, and magazines.

 Great Google Font Combination #6: Marcellus and Nunito Sans

 Why I chose it: Marcellus is an eye-catching headline font, fashionable and clean.
-It’s also one of my favorites.
-It does not come in bold or italics, so that rules it out for body copy.
+It is also one of my favorites.
+Marcellus font does not come in bold or italics, so that rules it out for body copy.

 Nunito Sans is a beautiful, clean font that is an elegant body text.
 This font is one of those that looks similar to a few others but isn’t.
 That makes it different and a good selection for your brand.

 Great Google Font Combination #7: Vollkorn and Vollkorn

 Why I chose it: No, that isn’t a typo.
 Sometimes, simpler is better.
 And what could be simpler than using one font for everything?

 Vollkorn is one of the few serif Google fonts you can use for headlines and body text.